Making and managing digital records

 Cloud computing is an increasingly common business practice, which provides new opportunities and challenges for storing digital records.
 Often cloud computing is an internet service where data is stored by a service provider which may be outside of Australia and New Zealand territory borders.

-By clarifying the what, how and why, these guidelines allow government organisations to maintain the integrity of their recordkeeping and fully benefit from the advantages of cloud computing.
+By clarifying what, how and why these guidelines allow government organisations to maintain the integrity of their recordkeeping and fully benefit from the advantages of cloud computing.

 Archival staff training workshops in digital recordkeeping

 Four workshops were developed with the aim of extending the collaborative nature inherent to ADRI to a learning environment.

 – Workshop Plan – PDF version | Word version

 – Facilitator’s Manual and Course Material – PDF version | Word version

 – Participant Manual and Course Material – PDF version | Word version

 Aimed at professionals – records strategists and archivists – who required an understanding of digital recordkeeping and archiving as a compliment to prior knowledge, skills and experience in a predominantly paper-based environment.

 - Community Training

 – PDF version (1.6mb) | Word version (2.1mb)